 How to Make Oven Roasted Spring Vegetables

-Line a baking sheet with parchment paper and preheat your oven to 420 degrees.
+#1 Preheat and Prep the Pan - Line a baking sheet with parchment paper and preheat your oven to 420 degrees.
 If you don’t have parchment paper, you can spray the baking sheet with oil.

-Prepare the vegetables and place them in a bowl.
+#2 Prepare the Vegetables - Prepare the vegetables and place them in a bowl.
 Drizzle with olive oil.
 Season with salt and pepper.
 Arrange in a single layer on the prepared baking sheet.

-Cook in the preheated oven until the vegetables are brown and crisp-tender., about 20 to 25 minutes.
+#3 Cook the Veggies - Cook in the preheated oven until the vegetables are brown and crisp-tender., about 20 to 25 minutes.
 (The cooking time will depend on the size of the vegetables.).
 If you prefer your asparagus firmer, you can add it to the pan in the last 10 minutes of cooking.

-While the vegetables are going, whisk together olive oil, Holland House White Cooking Wine, Nature’s Intent Organic Apple Cider Vinegar, mustard, and oregano.
+#4 Make the Dressing - While the vegetables are going, whisk together olive oil, Holland House White Cooking Wine, Nature’s Intent Organic Apple Cider Vinegar, mustard, and oregano.
 Season to taste with salt and pepper.
 Tip: An immersion blender is a great way to help the vinaigrette emulsify.

-When the vegetables are done, transfer to a serving platter.
+#5 Serve - When the vegetables are done, transfer to a serving platter.
 Drizzle with the vinaigrette, and serve with the remaining dressing on the side.